bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el53">53.
 Node.js: Search tool</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>On Unix systems, there is a command line tool called grep that can be used to
+quickly search files for a regular expression.</p>
+<p>Write a Node script that can be run from the command line and acts some-
+what like grep.
+It treats its first command line argument as a regular expression and treats any further arguments as files to search.
+It should output the names of any file whose content matches the regular expression.</p>
+<p>When that works, extend it so that when one of the arguments is a directory,
+it searches through all files in that directory and its subdirectories.</p>
+<p>Use asynchronous or synchronous file system functions as you see fit.
+Setting
+things up so that multiple asynchronous actions are requested at the same time might speed things up a little, but not a huge amount, since most file systems can read only one thing at a time.</p>

 <p>Your first command line argument, the regular expression, can be found in
 process.argv[2].
 The input files come after that.
 You can use the RegExp constructor to go from a string to a regular expression object.</p>